 Have you ever accidentally entered a wrong address when ordering a package?
 Or misspelled your street name when filling out paperwork?
 It’s a common mistake that’s probably happened to everyone at least once.
 Some people catch it in time and fix it, but many others don’t.
 But in both scenarios, mail and packages are successfully delivered on time.
 If you’re wondering how this is possible, there’s a simple answer: address verification.

 Address Verification 101: A Quick Rundown

-- Step 1: Standardization formats addresses to meet USPS standards.
+- Step 1: Address standardization formats addresses to meet USPS standards.
 It corrects spelling errors, formats with proper capitalization, formats ZIP codes to ZIP+4 codes, and identifies missing information.
 This first step increases the delivery time, but doesn’t guarantee a successful delivery— that’s where the next two steps come in.

-- Step 2: Correction identifies and corrects wrong address information, such as incorrect abbreviations and address components.
+- Step 2: Address correction identifies and corrects wrong address information, such as incorrect abbreviations and address components.
 For example, 123 West Street could be corrected to 123 East Street.
 This step can happen before or after validation, or both.